-Valorant weapon tier list – ranking the best guns for latest patch
+Valorant weapon tier list – ranking the best guns for the current patch

 Knowing the best guns to play and use, especially in dire situations, could mean the difference between winning and losing a round in Valorant.
 Our Valorant weapon tier list will cover the ins and outs of every gun in the game, letting you outwit your foes.